 As You Sow’s success in using shareholder advocacy is part of a larger body of work by a broad range of organizations that invest in companies that have strong environmental, social, and governance (ESG) principles.
 This includes ESG screening of investments, a practice that collectively overturned Milton Friedman’s nearly universally held assumption that responsibility adversely affects a firm’s financial performance.

-Shareholder advocacy efforts have resulted in an unprecedented paradigm shift in the behavior of both shareholders and company management that is creating a new environmentally sustainable economy.
-Over $3 trillion–nearly $1 of every $8 under professional management–is invested using ESG criteria, shareholder advocacy, and community investing strategies.
+Shareholder advocacy efforts have resulted in an unprecedented paradigm shift in the behavior of shareholders and company management that is creating a new environmentally sustainable economy.
+More than $3 trillion — nearly $1 of every $8 under professional management — is invested using ESG criteria, shareholder advocacy, and community investing strategies.

 Frequently asked questions about shareholder resolutions

 What is a shareholder resolution?

 Shareholder resolutions are a powerful way to encourage corporate responsibility and discourage practices that are unsustainable, unethical, or increase exposure to risk.
 There are several hundred shareholder resolutions filed every year.
 Resolutions to be voted on are placed on the company’s proxy statement, and all persons and institutions that own stock in the company can vote on the issue.
 The terms resolution and proposal may be used interchangeably.

 Shareholder resolutions often call for reports that lead to policy changes on issues that may impact a company’s bottom line, and therefore the shareholder’s stock value, such as brand reputation.